 Related article: Trend alert: Basket pendant lights and where to shop our faves

-Other than general lighting, the most important function of lighting in a bathroom is to light your face.
+Other than general lighting, the most important function of lighting in a bathroom is to illuminate your face.
 Especially when using the vanity mirror.
 Whether it’s to shave or put on makeup, during these sorts of tasks is where you need your lighting to work for you.
 The rest of the lighting in your bathroom is considered general or creative mood lighting.

 There are many ways you can create functional light at the vanity, including:

-• mirror with light ring
+- mirror with light ring (either front-lit or back-lit)

 Whichever lighting solution you choose, just remember you want to create light that hits the face.
 Avoid creating directional shadows.
 So while a downlight directly above a mirror may look nice, it can create an issue with casting downward shadows on the face.
 Likewise, backlit mirrors look beautiful but they aren’t great at throwing light onto your face so often supplementary lighting is required.